ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 ```

 This document distinguish three types of entity domains: resource-specific
-entity domains, self-defined entity domain and aggregated entity domains.
+entity domains, self-defined entity domain and resource-agnostic entity domains.
 Their
 entity domain names are derived as follows.

 Each ALTO information resource MAY define a resource-specific entity domain